-- 3.1 Parental leave is available to employees who have parental responsibility for a child or children born or adopted after 15th December 1999 who wish to take leave to care for the child(ren). - 3.2 Employees are entitled to 18 Weeks unpaid leave (proportionately reduced for part-timers), to be taken up to the child's 18th birthday.
+- 3.1 Parental leave is available to employees who have parental responsibility for a child or children born or adopted after 15th December 1999 who wish to take leave to care for the child(ren). - 3.2 Employees are entitled to 13 Weeks unpaid leave (proportionately reduced for part-timers), to be taken up to five years from the date of birth or in cases of adoption five years from the date of placement (or the child's 18th birthday, if that is sooner.